valentinavallalta/cs124-lab2/design/design.md

 box, and you are down typing, pressing enter would exit out of the input box.
 The user found it weird that you were able to cross out empty items or items that had the placeholder text "add an item here".

+For our third round of user testing, we asked a Harvey Mudd Student to try out out app.
+They were able to intuitively complete all the tasks we asked them to do.
+One problem is that they would press enter key to exit out of an input box, and we were not able to implement this feature.
+Also, the user mentioned how they would have liked the whole item to show when it was too long (and the To Do List Title too) but this is also a feature we tried to implement but were not able to.

 ## Challenges you faced:

 The main challenge that comes to mind is making decisions as a pair.
 At times, it was difficult to come to a singular